Allannn-sudo/Gear-Ratio-Calculator-for-Assoluto-Racing/README.md

-A Naive Calcultor to calculate the gear ratio of tunning cars in Assoluto Racing Mobile
+A Naive Calculator to calculate the gear ratio of tunning cars in Assoluto Racing Mobile